hellais/arturo.filasto.net/src/content/posts/all-you-need-is-vi-and-httpd.md

 into the blogging game, but also use it as an opportunity to explain something deeper about the direction I think the web is going today.

-I'm working on a new project that I think will help make the internet a better and I think documenting that process here will be quite interesting.
+I'm working on a new project that I think will help make the internet better and I think documenting that process here will be quite interesting.
 That's however for another day.